-- You receive "Extra Help" from Medicare to pay for your prescription drugs. - You have gone less than 63 days in a row without creditable coverage.

-• You have had creditable drug coverage through another source such as a former employer, union, TRICARE, or Department of Veterans Affairs.
+- You receive Extra Help from Medicare to pay for your prescription drugs. - You have gone less than 63 days in a row without creditable coverage. - You have had creditable drug coverage through another source such as a former employer, union, TRICARE, or Veterans Health Administration (VA).
 Your insurer or your human resources department will tell you each year if your drug coverage is creditable coverage.
 This information may be sent to you in a letter or included in a newsletter from the plan.
-Keep this information, because you may need it if you join a Medicare drug plan later.
+Keep this information because you may need it if you join a Medicare drug plan later.

-Note: Any notice must state that you had "creditable" prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays.
+Note: Any notice must state that you had creditable prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays.